-In 2013, the Drug and Vice Enforcement Unit conducted 389 investigations and opened 153 cases.
-The unit had a clearance rate of 92.1 percent.
+In 2014, the Durg and Vice Enforcement Unit opened 138 cases with a clearance rate of 92 percent.
+In 2013, the Unit conducted 389 investigations and opened 153 cases with a clearance rate of 92 percent.
 In 2012, the unit removed nearly 1800 dozes of prescription drugs off the street in addition to 596 grams of crack, 93 grams of powder cocaine, 34 grams of heroin, 140 grams of methamphetamine, and 3925 grams of marijuana.
 Like most other jurisdictions, the largest number of drug offenses are related to marijuana arrests.

 The DAVE unit also spends time educating patrol officers what to look for on the streets.
 The DAVE detectives have specialized training in drug detection and investigation, and they share that knowledge with patrol officers during training blocks.
 The topics covered include search and seizure, drug interdiction and detection, and interview and interrogation techniques.